patricknakayama/Automated_ELK_Stack_Deployment/Red_vs_Blue Team/README/OffensiveSummary.md

       - Used john to crack the password hash obtained from MySQL database, secured new user shell as Steven, escalated to root.

   - Cracking the password hash with john.
-    - Copied steven's password hash from MySQL, pasted into `~/Desktop/hash.txt`, and cracked with john to discover Steven’s password is `pink84`.
+    - Copied password hash from MySQL into `~/Desktop/hash.txt` and cracked with john to discover Steven’s password is `pink84`.
     - **Command**: `cd ~/Desktop`
     - **Command**: `john hash.txt`